Zaffer/fast-stack/readme.md

     > Create Service Account Key of signed in user for ADC `gcloud auth application-default login`
     `sudo chmod 644 ~/.config/gcloud/application_default_credentials.json`

-    > Remember to revoke when you stop longer need access `gcloud auth application-default revoke`
+    > Remember to revoke when you no longer need access `gcloud auth application-default revoke`